exakat/exakat-docs/Reference/Rules/Exceptions/CouldDropVariable.rst

 Suggestions
 ___________

-* remove the unused variable
+* Remove the unused variable